After Your Admission

 Enrolment for new students.
 Enrolment is the process by which you become a student of the Second Faculty and after which you begin your studies.

-Enrolment takes place either immediately after your admission on the day of the entrance exam, or at the beginning of the new academic year (at the end of September or the beginning of October) at our Faculty.
-You will be notified about the exact date and place immediately after you have passed your entrance exams; you can also follow the Schedule for the Academic Year page and student news.
+Enrolment takes place at the beginning of the new academic year (at the end of September or the beginning of October) at our Faculty.
+You will be notified about the exact date and place after you have passed your entrance exams; you can also follow the Schedule for the Academic Year page and student news.

 On your arrival, you should go to the room indicated in the instructions you will receive.
 Please bring all the documents listed below so we can check your identity and evidence of qualifications as quickly as possible: